jupyterlab/jupyterlab/galata/README.md

 - Closing the file

 Two files are tested: a notebook with many code cells and another with many markdown cells.

+The test is run on the CI by comparing the result in the commit at which a PR branch started and the PR branch head on the same CI job to ensure using the same hardware.
+The benchmark job is triggered on:
+- Approved PR review
+- PR review that contains the sentence `please run benchmark`

 The tests are located in the subfolder [test/benchmark](./test/benchmark).
 And they can be executed with the following command: